vmastr/vmastr.github.io/index.md

 ## About

 Welcome to my webpage!
 I am an H.C.
 Wang Assistant Professor at [Cornell University](https://math.cornell.edu/).
-I completed my PhD at the [University of Maryland, College Park](https://www-math.umd.edu/) under the supervision of [Yanir A. Rubinstein](https://math.umd.edu/~yanir/).
-I am currently in my sixth year, and plan to graduate Spring 2025.
 I am interested in geometric analysis, convex geometry, several complex variables, and geometric flows.

-I received my undergraduate degree from the [University of Athens](https://www.math.uoa.gr/) in 2017, and completed the [Part III of the Mathematical Tripos](https://www.maths.cam.ac.uk/postgrad/part-iii/current) at Cambridge University in 2018.
+I completed my PhD at the [University of Maryland, College Park](https://www-math.umd.edu/) under the supervision of [Yanir A. Rubinstein](https://math.umd.edu/~yanir/).
+Prior to that, I completed [Part III of the Mathematical Tripos](https://www.maths.cam.ac.uk/postgrad/part-iii/current) at Cambridge University in 2018, and received my undergraduate degree in Mathematics from the [University of Athens](https://www.math.uoa.gr/) in 2017.

 {% include_relative _includes/books.md %}